Holidays Calendar for April 4, 2023

 • 1968 Died: Martin Luther King, Jr., American activist, leader in the African-American Civil Rights Movement, Nobel Peace Prize laureate for combating racial inequality through nonviolence.

-• 1965 Born: Robert Downey, Jr., American actor, singer, producer, and screenwriter, best known for the roles as Tony Stark / Iron man in Iron Man franchise and The Avengers and as Sherlock Holmes in Guy Richie's Sherlock Holmes.
+• 1965 Born: Robert Downey, Jr., American actor, singer, producer, and screenwriter, best known for the roles as Tony Stark / Iron man in the MCU and as Sherlock Holmes in Guy Richie's Sherlock Holmes.

 • 1964 The Beatles occupied the top five positions on the Billboard Hot 100 pop chart.

-• 1960 Born: Hugo Weaving, Nigerian-Australian actor, best known for his roles as Agent Smith in The Matrix trilogy and Elrond in The Lord of the Rings and The Hobbit film trilogies.
+• 1960 Born: Hugo Weaving, Nigerian-Australian actor and producer, best known for his roles as Agent Smith in The Matrix trilogy and Elrond in The Lord of the Rings and The Hobbit film trilogies.

-• 1948 Born: Dan Simmons, American author in the science fiction, horror and fantasy genres, best known for novels Hyperion Cantos, the Fall of Hyperion, Summer of Night.
+• 1948 Born: Dan Simmons, American author in the science fiction, horror and fantasy genres, best known as the author of the Hyperion Cantos and the Ilium/Olympos cycles.

 • 1931 Died: André Michelin, French businessman, founder of the Michelin Tyre Company.